InseeFrLab/onyxia-api/docs/region-configuration.md

       /**
        * Defines where users are permitted to read/write S3 files,
        * specifying the allocated storage space in terms of bucket and object name prefixes.
        *
+       * Mandatory unless data.S3.sts is not defined then it's optional.
+       *
        * Example:
        * For a user "bob" in the "exploration" group, using the configuration: